Control the mega tracking process

 Warning

-Generally, only one block can exist in a positioning library at the same time.
+Generally, only one block can exist simultaneously in a localization library.

-Modifying the multi-object configuration will affect tracking performance and is generally not recommended.
+Modifying multi-target configuration affects tracking performance and is generally not recommended.
 Please use it under the guidance of EasyAR technical support.

-If this configuration has been modified during the application execution, be sure to mention this when providing feedback to EasyAR.
+If this configuration has been modified during application execution, be sure to mention this when reporting issues to EasyAR.

-In the default session configuration, UI messages will be displayed on the screen, containing information about the Mega tracking status.
+Under the default session configuration, UI messages will be displayed on the screen, including information about the Mega tracking status.

-When localization is successful, the Mega Block will include the Found status text along with the name and ID of the currently tracked block:
+When localization is successful, the Mega Block will display Found status text along with the current tracked block name and ID:

-When localization fails, the Mega Block will include the NotFound status text:
+When localization fails, the Mega Block will display NotFound status text:

 Tip

-NotFound is a normal state and frequently occurs during the entire Mega operation.
+NotFound is a normal state and frequently occurs throughout the Mega operation process.
 When this state appears, tracking is still ongoing.
-Typically, no special handling is required for the NotFound state in application development.
+Usually, no special handling is required for the NotFound state in application development.

-Using the MegaTrackerFrameFilter.LocalizationRespond event, you can obtain the current localization status to determine whether the system has found the tracking target.
+Using the MegaTrackerFrameFilter.LocalizationRespond event, you can obtain the current localization status to understand whether the system has found the tracking target.

-The following code demonstrates how to use this event and common exception states that applications need to be aware of:
+The following code demonstrates how to use this event and common methods for handling abnormal states that require application attention:

 private void Awake()